Things To Know About Manscaping

 Shaving your beard is a whole new topic altogether because there is so much you should do to maintain it.
 But, for a clean look, simply shave it off completely.

-Clean your public hair, but don’t mow down completely.
+Clean your pubic hair with a pubic hair trimmer, but don’t mow down completely.

 Working through these different body parts can give you the perfect manscape.